hamidrg/polynomial/README.md

 * Operator [] (index operator for vector)
 * Operator << (overload ostream)
 * Operator >> (overload istream)

+Reading and writing in binary and text file was implemented.

 ### Main Menu
 1- New Polynomial